AppsFlyer/appsflyer.github.io/_site/README.md

 ## Acknowledgements

 * Design elements borrowed from [everythingme.github.io](https://everythingme.github.io)
-* Bootsrap and [Material Design for Bootstrap](http://fezvrasta.github.io/bootstrap-material-design/) were used for layout, elements, icons and colors.
+* Bootstrap and [Material Design for Bootstrap](http://fezvrasta.github.io/bootstrap-material-design/) were used for layout, elements, icons and colors.
 * The projects grid and animations were implemented using [MixItUp](https://mixitup.kunkalabs.com/).
 * [fontello](http://fontello.com/) was used for some of the icons